jgmalcolm/jgmalcolm.github.io/_drafts/wikipedia-hacks.md

 keywords: wikipedia, javascript, themes
 ---

 [Wikipedia](//wikipedia.org) can be a little clumsy to navigate.
-Here are three hacks that simplify the interface, streamline image viewing, and provide link previews to other pages.
+Here are three hacks that simplify the interface, streamline image viewing, and enable pop-up link previews.

 To use these, you'll need to create a Wikipedia account so you can save settings to your profile.